 Once issued, a sales invoice becomes a legally binding contract that creates an obligation for the customer to pay.
 Because of this, it cannot be cancelled or removed from sales records.

-In this article, we’re going to explain exactly what a sales invoice is and why you need them.
+In this article, we explain what a sales invoice is and why you need them.
 We’ll also run through the ins and outs of creating a sales invoice and provide you with our very own template.

-Top Tip: Before you issue your first sales invoice, it’s important to have a full understanding of how invoices work.
-To take a deep dive into the various invoice types, how to ensure your invoice gets paid on time and how to avoid common invoicing mistakes, read our guide to raising invoices and getting them paid 🌟
+Top Tip: Before you issue your first sales invoice, it’s important to fully understand how invoices work.
+To take a deep dive into the various types of invoices and how to avoid common mistakes, read our guide to raising invoices and getting them paid 🌟

 Table of contents